aloima/tellydb/README.md

 + Supports integer, string, null, boolean, list and hash table types
 + Provides atomicity when saving to the database file
 + Provides saving to the database file using a background thread
-+ Provides authorization system with permissions
++ Provides authorization system with permissions using passwords
++ Uses Direct I/O for logging and database files

 > Look at:
 > [docs/SPECS.md](./docs/SPECS.md) for more technical information,